-Bosnia: HEP interested in TPP Stanari acquisition6.
-June 2017. / SEE Energy News
+Bosnia: HEP interested in TPP Stanari acquisition, SEE Energy News

 According to Croatian newspapers, Croatian stateowned power utility HEP is conducting negotiations with EFT on the possible takeover of newly commissioned thermal power plant Stanari in Bosnia and Herzegovina (BiH).